akasq/portal/README.md

-# akasq portal
+# Fleischer Imaging Portal

-The akasq (https://www.akasq.org) portal allows users to learn about, and interact with, aspects of the akasq project.
+This application (https://www.fleischerimaging.org) portal allows users to learn about, and interact with, the work of the Fleischer Imaging group.

 ## Installation